tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 sufficient for the first byte of the compressed value (key) to have a value other than 0x30, since every X.509 certificate starts with this byte.

+This element can be used to compress both client and server certificates.
+However, in most deployments where client certificates are used, it would be inefficient to encode all client certificates into a single profile.
+Instead, deployments can define a unique profile for each client, distinguished by the profile ID.
+Note that the profile ID is sent in cleartext, so this strategy has significant privacy implications.

 ### Static vector compression {#static-vectors}

 Some cTLS template elements imply that certain vectors (as defined in {{!RFC8446, Section 3.4}}) have a fixed number of elements during the handshake.
 These template elements note these "static vectors" in their definition.
 When encoding a "static vector", its length prefix is omitted.

+In addition to the static vectors implied by various template elements, `Extension.extension_data` is always static in cTLS if the extension is any type listed in {{Section 4.2 of !RFC8446}} except `padding`.  cTLS implementations MUST be able to parse any of these extensions that the other party is permitted to send, but no other support is required.

 For example, suppose that the cTLS template is: